priyatam/pie/README.md

 > Designers create generic Templates with HAML and Mustache, and optionally, 3rd-party logic (Mustache lambdas), and package them as 'Recipes'.

 add_recipes
-> Content creator selects Recipes, modifies templates if needed.
+> Content creator selects Recipes

 bake_in_oven
-> Content creator runs a script to compile everything into a single index.html, _everything_ included
+> Content creator runs a script to compile everything into a single index.html

 serve
-> Content creator runs the script to push index.html onto his/her github :gh-pages
+> Content creator runs the script see his/her page live on github pages

-As easy as Pie.

-## Technical Overview
+## Behind the scenes

-Frozen-Pie is built on popular specs that promote simplicity: Markdown, Mustache, HAML, and embraces HTML 5 and CSS3.
+Markdown, Mustache, HAML, embracing HTML 5 and CSS3.

-It's written in Python with pure functional programming techniques.
+Python with pure functions.
 There is no state, no framework, just a single workflow that lets content creators, designers, and developers work in parallel.
-Lambdas are used to analyze inline content, realtime, with data stored elsewhere.
+Lambdas can be added to analyze inline content with data stored elsewhere.

-Content authors will learn how to run a script, basics of git, Markdown, and that's okay.
+Content authors can learn how to run a script, basics of git, Markdown, and that's okay.

 It's time we give them power.